 What is AMH ?

 AMH stands for Anti-Mullerian Hormone.
 It is also called MIS (Mullerian Inhibiting Substance) .
-Since AMH is produced directly by the ovarian follicles, AMH levels correlate with the number of antral follicles in the ovaries .
+Since AMH is produced by the granulosa cells lining the ovarian follicles, AMH levels correlate with the number of antral follicles in the ovaries .
 It has been documented that women with lower AMH have lower antral follicular counts and produce a lower number of oocytes compared with women with higher levels.

 AMH Reference ranges